spc476/a09/README.txt

 	bin	binary backend

 		The resulting output is a memory image.
+The default floating point format is IEEE-754.

 	rsdos	Radio Shack TRS-80 Color Computer format

 		The resulting output can be loaded by Color Basic using the CLOADM or LOADM BASIC command.
+The defualt floating point format is the Microsoft 8-bit floating point format.

 	srec	Motorola S-Record output

 		A text format.
+The default floating point format is IEEE-754.

 	test	The unit test backend.

+		The default floating point format is IEEE-754.

   The following command line options are supported: